Getting to your event

 Getting to Brighton city centre

-The Festival is taking place in the city centre and the Falmer Campuses of the University of Sussex and the University of Brighton.
+The Festival is taking place in Brighton city centre and the Falmer Campuses of the University of Brighton and the University of Sussex.

 Driving to Brighton city centre from London or the North